Rebirth Year Nineteen (Part 1)

 –Batman/Superman Vol. 2 #7-8 (“THE KANDOR COMPROMISE”)

 Batman and Superman capture a pair of King Kongs, delivering them to Monster Rock.
-They then fight a series of successive battles against Bizarro #1, Prankster and his giant robot, Magog (David “Lance” Reid), Clock King II (Temple Fugate) and his giant robot, and Dr. Destiny.
+They then fight a series of successive battles against Bizarro #1, Prankster and his giant robot, Magog (David “Lance” Reid), Clock King II and his giant robot, and Dr. Destiny.
 Batman and Superman then use their new algorithm, which sends them to the cemetery at Stryker’s Island Prison.
 There, they examine the remains of Kryptonite Man only to be attacked by Ra’s al Ghul, who is on a hunt for Kryptonite.
 Ra’s al Ghul tells them that Zod has taken the shattered Bottle City of Kandor, complete with thousands of microscopic corpses, with plans to resurrect them all via Lazarus Pit.
 Batman, Superman, and Ra’s al Ghul go to an ancient Aztec temple in Mexico, site of a Lazarus Pit.
 There, where they find Ra’s al Ghul’s elite League of Lazarus beaten to a pulp.
 Zod emerges and dumps Kandor into the Lazarus Pit.
 Thousands of exiguous frenzied Kandorians emerge and swarm like killer bees.
 Batman, Superman, Ra’s al Ghul, and Zod are forced to defend themselves against the swarm.
 Eventually, Ra’s al Ghul uses a red sun grenade to take out the entire swarm.
 Zod puts the Kandorians back into their bottle.
 They are fully resurrected (and de-powered), but no one knows when their aggressive Lazarus state will wear off.
 Angry at having been used by Zod, Ra’s al Ghul destroys the bottle.
 Zod flips out and begins fighting Ra’s al Ghul.
 Batman is able to talk Zod our of murdering Ra’s al Ghul.
 Batman then meets with Superman at the Fortress of Solitude where the Man of Steel has saved the Kandorians but putting them into coma-like stasis, in which they will remain until a safer form of resurrection is discovered.
 Superman tells Batman that Zod has taken half of the Kandorians.
 Zod, with his Kandorians also in a similar stasis, returns to his planet of Jekuul.

 –Batman/Superman Vol. 2 #9-11 (“ATOMIC”)